thaliproject/thali/pages/documentation/DeveloperHandbook.md

 * Languages & Frameworks -> Node.js and NPM -> Code Assistance, hit Enable
 * Languages & Frameworks -> JavaScript -> Libraries -> Node.js Core

+# What you have to know about Cordova development

+If you add some native code files to src/android or src/ios, you have to add these files to plugin.xml in root folder.

 # How to run our wifi only tests on desktop